Top 16 Most Beautiful Mosques in Iran

 3. Shah Cheragh Mosque, Shiraz

-The Imam Mosque is situated on the southern side of one of the most beautiful squares in Iran; Naghshe Jahan Square.
-The mosque is an excellent example of Islamic architecture in the country which has been listed as the World Heritage Site by UNESCO along with other monuments at the square.
+The Shah Mosque, also known as Imam mosque, is situated on the southern side of one of the most beautiful squares in Iran; Naghshe Jahan Square.
+The mosque is an excellent example of Islamic architecture in the country which has been listed as a World Heritage Site by UNESCO along with other monuments at the square.

 The mosque dates back to the 1600s.
 It's made of mosaic tiles of seven different colors and is considered as one of the most stunning examples of Iranian architecture.
 It has four towering minarets, 18 million bricks and hundreds of thousands of tiles.
 The ornamental entrance of the building is packed with colorful mosaic tiles and elaborate inscriptions.

 5. Sheikh Safi al-Din Khanegah and Shrine Ensemble, Ardabil

 In 2010, Sheikh Safi al-Din Khanegah was listed by UNESCO as a World Heritage Site.
 Constructed between the 16th and 18th centuries, it includes a fusion of Sufi and Iranian traditional construction as well as representations of the seven stages and eight attitudes of Sufi mysticism in its architecture.
 The tomb of Sheikh Safi is constructed as an octagon, and the dome known as "Allah, Allah" is placed on top of it.

 The most important parts of this collection are the main entrance door, a mosque, the